ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 The criteria in {{evaluation-criteria}} will be evaluated in the following scenarios.
-Unless a congestion control
-proposal is explicitly forbidden on the public internet, the community MUST find that it meets the criteria in these scenarios for the proposal to progress.
+Unless a proposed congestion control algorithm explicitly forbids use on the public internet, the community MUST find that it meets the criteria in these scenarios for the proposal to progress.